-In September 2017, we entered into the loan and security agreement with Innovatus Life Sciences Lending Fund I, LP (Innovatus), which we subsequently amended in November 2019 and November 2021 (the Amended Loan Agreement).
+In September 2017, we entered into the loan and security agreement (the 2017 Term Loan) with Innovatus Life Sciences Lending Fund I, LP (Innovatus), which we subsequently amended in November 2019, November 2021 and April 2023 (the Amended Loan Agreement).
 The Amended Loan Agreement is collateralized by substantially all of our personal property, including our intellectual property.
 The Amended Loan Agreement also subjects us to certain affirmative and negative covenants, including limitations on our ability to transfer or dispose of assets, merge with or acquire other companies, make investments, pay dividends, incur additional indebtedness and liens and conduct transactions with affiliates.
 We are also subject to certain covenants that require us to maintain a minimum liquidity of at least \$2.0 million, achieve certain minimum amounts of annual revenue, as measured on a rolling twelve-month basis, periodically deliver financial statements to Innovatus with an unqualified opinion (including no "going concern") from our independent certified public accounting firm, and are required under certain conditions to make mandatory prepayments of outstanding principal.
 As a result of these covenants, we have certain limitations on the manner in which we can conduct our business, and we may be restricted from engaging in favorable business activities or financing future operations or capital needs until our current debt obligations are paid in full or we obtain the consent of Innovatus, which we may not be able to obtain.
-As of December 31, 2022, there was \$25.0 million in principal outstanding under the term loan and an additional \$2.8 million outstanding representing interest at 2.0% per annum payable in-kind by adding the amount to the outstanding principal balance of the term loans.
-Under the Amended Loan Agreement, we are required to repay any outstanding principal and capitalized interest in monthly installments over a two-year period commencing on December 1, 2024.
-At December 31, 2022, we were in compliance with all covenants of the Amended Loan Agreement.
+As of December 31, 2023, there was \$15.0 million in principal outstanding under the term loan and an additional \$3.2 million outstanding representing interest payable in-kind by adding the paid in-kind interest amount to the outstanding principal balance of the term loans.
+Under the Amended Loan Agreement, we are required to repay any outstanding principal and capitalized interest in monthly installments over a ten-month period commencing on April 1, 2026.
+At December 31, 2023, we were in compliance with all covenants of the Amended Loan Agreement.
 We cannot be certain that we will be able to generate sufficient cash flow or revenue to meet the financial covenants or pay the principal and accrued interest on our debt.